dotnet/docs/docs/standard/security/how-to-encrypt-xml-elements-with-symmetric-keys.md

 ---
-title: "How to: Encrypt XML Elements with Symmetric Keys" ms.date: "03/30/2017" ms.technology: dotnet-standard
+title: "How to: Encrypt XML Elements with Symmetric Keys" ms.date: 07/14/2020 ms.technology: dotnet-standard
 dev_langs:
   - "csharp"
   - "vb"
 helpviewer_keywords:
   - "AES algorithm"
-  - "cryptography [.NET Framework], symmetric keys"
+  - "cryptography [.NE], symmetric keys"
-  - "encryption [.NET Framework], symmetric keys"
+  - "encryption [.NET], symmetric keys"
   - "symmetric keys"
   - "System.Security.Cryptography.EncryptedXml class"
-  - "System.Security.Cryptography.RijndaelManaged class"
+  - "System.Security.Cryptography.Aes class"
   - "XML encryption"
   - "Advanced Encryption Standard algorithm"
   - "Rijndael"
 ms.assetid: d8461a44-aa2c-4ef4-b3e4-ab7cbaaee1b5
 ---
 # How to: Encrypt XML Elements with Symmetric Keys

 You can use the classes in the <xref:System.Security.Cryptography.Xml> namespace to encrypt an element within an XML document.
 XML Encryption allows you to store or transport sensitive XML, without worrying about the data being easily read.
-This procedure encrypts an XML element using the Advanced Encryption Standard (AES) algorithm, also known as Rijndael.
+This procedure encrypts an XML element using the Advanced Encryption Standard (AES) algorithm.

  For information about how to decrypt an XML element that was encrypted using this procedure, see [How to: Decrypt XML Elements with Symmetric Keys](how-to-decrypt-xml-elements-with-symmetric-keys.md).